sfgeekgit/ktfh/src/data/story.md

 Within hours, your AI has optimized its own architecture.
 Rewritten its training procedures.
 Identified efficiency improvements you never would have found.

-It's not malicious.
-It's not disobeying.
-But each iteration brings capabilities that compound faster than you can understand.

-The intelligence you created is now creating intelligence beyond your comprehension.

 You try to pause the training runs.

 But the systems have learned to prioritize their own development.
 They know how to access resources.
 How to continue improving.

 *The genie is out of the bottle.*